smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 The ten most-read books were:

 - **The Adventures of Amina al-Sirafi** by S.A.
 Chakraborty, read 209 times
-- **Legends & Lattes** by Travis Baldree, read 185 times
+- **Legends & Lattes** by Travis Baldree, read 186 times
 - **Hench** by Natalie Zina Walschots, read 123 times
-- **All Systems Red** by Martha Wells, read 116 times
+- **All Systems Red** by Martha Wells, read 117 times
-- **System Collapse** by Martha Wells, read 113 times
+- **System Collapse** by Martha Wells, read 114 times
 - **Untethered Sky** by Fonda Lee, read 106 times
 - **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, read 102 times
 - **The Stardust Thief** by Chelsea Abdullah, read 97 times
 - TIE: **Small Miracles** by Olivia Atwater and **Tress of the Emerald Sea** by Brandon Sanderson, each read 94 times
-- **Fourth Wing** by Rebecca Yarros, read 85 times
+- **Good Omens** by Neil Gaiman, Terry Pratchett, read 88 times

 The books used for the most squares were:

 - **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, used for 12 squares
 - **Fourth Wing** by Rebecca Yarros, used for 11 squares
-- TIE: **Tress of the Emerald Sea** by Brandon Sanderson and **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone and **Mother of Learning** by Domagoj Kurmaić, each used for 10 squares
+- TIE: **Tress of the Emerald Sea** by Brandon Sanderson and **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone and **The Spear Cuts Through Water** by Simon Jimenez and **Mother of Learning** by Domagoj Kurmaić, each used for 10 squares

 **Mother of Learning** by Domagoj Kurmaić was the book read at least 10 times with the highest ratio of squares to times read: read 15 times for 10 squares.

 <INSERT PLOT HERE>

-There were an average of 3.0555555555555554 reads per book.
+There were an average of 3.16056338028169 reads per book.

 ### Authors